ArweaveTeam/arweave-php/README.md

 ```

 #### Getting data from a Transaction
-There are two methods of getting data from a transaction, we can either:
+There are two methods for getting data from a transaction, we can either:

 ```php
 $data = $arweave->getData($transaction_id)
 //string(45) "{"body":"Test body","subject":"Test subject"}"
 ```

-This method returns the decoded data from a transaction.
+This method returns the original and decoded data from a transaction.
 This is the simplest method and probably the one you'll need most often.

-Alternatively, if we also need other transaction attributes we can do the following:
+Alternatively, if we need the encoded data or need other transaction attributes we can do the following:

 ```php